Enforce function parameters to adhere to a pattern (parameter-pattern)

 If you want to allow some parameter names to not adhere to the rule, you can

 specify these.
-E.g. if you want to allow ekseption
+E.g. if you want to allow ekseption as a parameter, do this:

 "budapestian/parameter-pattern": [